Cippo95/i3wm_adaptive_workspaces/README.md

 # i3wm adaptive workspaces

 This repository contains my basic way of using i3wm.
+It is a configuration with a different idea on how to use workspaces.
 You can start from this and modify it as you please.

 ## Inspiration

-This way of using i3wm is inspired by GNOME DE's workflow.
+This way of using i3wm is inspired by GNOME DE's workflow and vim.

 ## Core concepts

 The configuration file should be pretty easy to understand but here the main bindings and ideas:

 - The main modifier, `$mod`, is the Windows/Super key:
-  - Since it is on the left I try to keep every shortcut composed with a key on the right (touch typing best practice).
+  - Since it is used with the left hand primary shortcuts are composed with a right hand key (touch typing best practice).
   - It would be great to use Alt but there are many applications that use it for shortcuts.

-- You move beetween containers with hjkl (h: left, j: down, k: up, l: right), inspired by vim.
+- You move beetween containers with `$mod+``h`or `j` or `k` or `l` as in vim (h: left, j: down, k: up, l: right).
   - Add `Ctrl` to move a containter, e.g. `$mod+Ctrl+h` moves a container on the left.

-- In i3wm you have workspaces linked to keys; here it is different and inspired by GNOME (with different shortcuts):
+- In i3wm workspaces are linked to keys; here it is different and inspired by GNOME (with different shortcuts):
   - Insert new workspace: `$mod+i`.
   - Next workspace: `$mod+n` (to move a container to the next workspace `$mod+Ctrl+n`).
   - Previous workspace: `$mod+p` (to move a container to the prev workspace `$mod+Ctrl+p`).